-On this figure the net cash flow from operating activities is in flectuating trend.
-During the period, its rate of growth is negative in the beginning then in positive in the mid period and again negative in last period which are shown by the above trend line.
+On this figure the net cash flow from operating activities is in increasing trend.
+During the period, its rate of growth is high in the beginning then the mid period and last period which are shown by the above trend line.